ioO/django-billjobs/README.md

     ./manage.py syncdb

+You can use development fixtures located in *billing/fixtures/dev_data.json*

+    ./manage.py loaddata dev_data

-If you set a super user it will not work.
-Read this issue #7
+**If you setup a super user it will be deleted by fixtures data.**
 A default super user is in fixtures.
 Login : bill
 Password : jobs